 We have poured our hearts and souls into this recent renovation project, completed in September 2014.
-Both Lynne's and Steve's offices are in the building, so you know that we are nearby to answer any questions or concerns you may have.
 We put in a completely new bathroom and restored the beautiful single pane original windows to give a nice mix of the old and new.
 Lynne has decorated the space with much of her own photography as well as work from other local artists, so you'll find plenty of personality.

 A few doors down you'll find High Five Coffee Shop, Habitat Brewery and Greenlife/Whole Foods (as well as Trader Joe's and Harris Teeter) to gather all you'll need for breakfast and snacks.
 Walk a little further and you'll pass the famous Moog Music Showroom, the colorful Lexington Avenue Bridge covered in murals painted by local artists.
 In a couple of minutes, you'll be in the heart of downtown.
 If you've stayed with us before in the Little Sister or the Original Urban Nest, we think you'll enjoy this new property too (especially the convenient parking!).

 We are located just on the edge of downtown, within a 5-10 minute walk from just about everything.
 Enjoy the convenience of free onsite parking while being just off the beaten path.

 Drover's Way guests will have one parking space right next to the house.
 We know it's hard to believe, but we're really excited about our new side walk, which leads to the front door entrance.
 The apartment is on the second floor.